thunlp/MuGNN/README.md

       config.init_log('./log/test')
       ```

-   * Train;
+   * Train

       ```python
       config.train()
       ```

-If you have any difficulties and questions while running the code, feel free to create an issue or contact us directly at achark@outlook.com.
+If you have any difficulties and questions regarding running the code, feel free to create an issue or contact us directly at achark@outlook.com.

 ## Reference